 - Multiple sclerosis

-Fearful of losing their independence, aging individuals will often mask or cover-up the signs and symptoms indicating they might need assistance.
+Fearful of losing their independence, aging individuals will often mask or cover the signs and symptoms indicating they might need assistance.
 Younger adults and children with disabilities or who are recuperating from acute illness may also benefit from in-home care.

 Knowing the ADLs and IADLs and looking for patterns of behavior and neglect within those areas can help pinpoint whether a loved one needs in-home care.
 The IADLs are usually the earliest to suffer, so look for difficulties with those first: